Deltharis/binarydiffwrapper/README.md

 Basic idea for this tool was to enable automation of esm cleaning in Skyrim.
 Windows only currently.

 ## How to get
-Build using `mvn clean build` in the main directory or download the ready .jar file.
+Build using `mvn clean build` in the main directory or download the ready .jar file from releases.

 ## How to use
 There are two possibilities - either you already have .diff files from somewhere or need to create them on your own first.